 Because these units require cutting into the wall and direct wiring, it is recommended that a professional perform the installation.

 Electric fireplace units also fit into the wall-insert style category.
 However, these units are much larger than a traditional insert heater.
 They can be placed in the wall, in a converted fireplace opening, or, if they include a mantle, work as a standalone unit that is anchored to the wall for safety.

 Before we get into where you SHOULD place your wall heater within your desired room, let’s first take a look at areas where you SHOULD NOT install a wall heater.

-- Do not place heaters behind doors.
+- Do not place a wall heater behind doors.

 - Some heaters are not fit for high humidity environments.
 Assure your model is safe for use in the bathroom before placing one in this room.

 - If you have small children, you’ll likely want to avoid installing heaters within their reach.

 Aside from the above exceptions, you have a lot of options of where to install your new wall heater.

 A wall mounted electric heater can be placed on any wall but typically need to be raised a minimum distance from the floor.
 Wall-insert heaters should be placed only in interior walls to avoid disrupting the insulative properties of exterior walls.

 Simple convection and blower convection heaters work more effectively when there is a large difference in air temperature around them.
 Placing these units by windows or doorways will allow the intake of colder air which will increase air circulation and speed up the heating process.